Languages of Scotland: Overview

 Diagrammatic representation of the development of the historic Indo-European languages of Scotland:

 Statistics

 According to the 2001 census Scottish Gaelic has 58,652 speakers (roughly 1% of the population of Scotland).
 In total 92,400 people aged three and over in Scotland had some Gaelic language ability in 2001.
 15,723 of these reside in the Outer Hebrides, where the language is spoken by the majority of the population.
-There are also large populations of speaker in other parts of the Highlands.
+There are also large populations of speakers in other parts of the Highlands.

 In a 2010 Scottish Government study, 85% of respondents noted they speak Scots.
 According to the 2011 census, 1,541,693 people can speak Scots in Scotland, approximately 30% of the population.

 The 2011 census asked people to specify the language that they used at home.
 This found that the language used by majority of people aged 3 and over (92.6%) was English.